wptrainingteam/dashboard-icons/README.md

 ## Description

-In this lesson you will learn about dashboard icons, how they are composed, and how your themes, plugins, and posts benefit from using dashboard icons.
+In this lesson, you will learn about dashboard icons, how they are composed, and how your themes, plugins, and posts benefit from using dashboard icons.

 ## Prerequisite Skills